tugii21/Hackathon2-Tugi-Gordon-Donal/README.md

 ### Media

 - ???????????????
-- The images used for the Gallery page were taken from https://www.craiyon.com/   ai art
+- The images used for the Home page were taken from https://www.craiyon.com/   ai art

 ## User Stories